-Hoping to take your ear piercing game to the new level?
-Think you want an ear cartilage piercing but you’re not sure what kind?
+Hoping to take your ear piercing game to the next level?
+Think you want an ear cartilage piercing but not sure what kind?
 You came to the right place!
 Spencer’s is here to show you everything you need to know about helix piercings, a popular piece of body jewelry that is versatile and stylish.
 We will go over helix piercing types, helix jewelry types, healing times, and SO much more.

 Before we get started on our guide to getting a helix piercing, it’s important to remember that body piercing healing times can vary.
 Ear cartilage piercings usually take about 3-6 months to heal on average, but this isn’t a guarantee.
 The healing process is super important, and keeping up with the piercing aftercare will ensure that your healing period goes smoothly.
 Keep in mind that body piercings are a big commitment and that they should always be done by professionals.

 A standard helix piercing is located on the upper ear, on the outside ear cartilage.
 It is directly horizontal to the forward helix piercing (also known as the anti-helix).
 You can also get mid-helix piercings (slightly lower than a standard helix piercing) and low helix piercings (slightly lower than a mid-helix piercing).